 Originally the walk was based around four Youth Hostels; Aysgarth, Grinton Lodge, Keld and Hawes, but since the closure of Aysgarth and Keld, the route now also needs to include Bed and Breakfast accommodation as well as the hostels.
 The hostel in Keld still exists as accommodation, but is now in private hands.

-The walk is approximately 55 miles long and is split into four sections.
-Traditionally the walk starts from Aysgarth with the first days walking concluding at Grinton Lodge.
+The walk is approximately 52 miles long and is split into four sections.
+When we walked the route it was described as an anti-clockwise walk, starting in Aysgarth with the first days walking concluding at Grinton Lodge.
 Day 2 takes you to Keld from where you head to Hawes, via Great Shunner Fell, the highest point on the walk at 2344 feet (716m).
 Finally, day 4 leads you back to Aysgarth via Askrigg, the town used in the TV series based on the books of James Herriot.